SNOUK DESIGN NOTES BLOG

 -

-Highly ambitious for a student project.
+Highly ambitious student project.
 We definitely needed a reality check while going into production.

 -